-Consult the full prescribing information of the co-administered medicinal product for relevant details of their posology including any dose reductions, contraindications and safety information.
+The full prescribing information of the co-administered medicinal product should be consulted for relevant details of their posology including any dose reductions, contraindications and safety information.

 4.3 Contraindications

 Hypersensitivity to the active substance or to any of the excipients listed in section 6.1.